YugangW/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt.html.md

 > **Note** GPORCA and the Postgres-based planner utilize different query costing models and may compute different costs for the same query.
 The Greenplum Database resource queue resource management scheme neither differentiates nor aligns costs between GPORCA and the Postgres-based planner; it uses the literal cost value returned from the optimizer to throttle queries.

-When resource queue-based resource management is active, use the `MEMORY_LIMIT` and `ACTIVE_STATEMENTS` limits for resource queues rather than configuring cost-based limits.
+When resource queue-based resource management is active, use the `MEMORY_QUOTA` and `ACTIVE_STATEMENTS` limits for resource queues rather than configuring cost-based limits.
 Even when using GPORCA, Greenplum Database may fall back to using the Postgres-based planner for certain queries, so using cost-based limits can lead to unexpected results.

 The default configuration for a Greenplum Database system has a single default resource queue named `pg_default`.
-The `pg_default` resource queue has an `ACTIVE_STATEMENTS` setting of 20, no `MEMORY_LIMIT`, medium `PRIORITY`, and no set `MAX_COST`.
+The `pg_default` resource queue has an `ACTIVE_STATEMENTS` setting of 20, no `MEMORY_QUOTA`, medium `PRIORITY`, and no set `MAX_COST`.
 This means that all queries are accepted and run immediately, at the same priority and with no memory limitations; however, only twenty queries may run concurrently.

-The number of concurrent queries a resource queue allows depends on whether the `MEMORY_LIMIT` parameter is set:
+The number of concurrent queries a resource queue allows depends on whether the `MEMORY_QUOTA` parameter is set:

--   If no `MEMORY_LIMIT` is set for a resource queue, the amount of memory allocated per query is the value of the [statement_mem](../ref_guide/config_params/guc-list.html#statement_mem) server configuration parameter.
+-   If no `MEMORY_QUOTA` is set for a resource queue, the amount of memory allocated per query is the value of the [statement_mem](../ref_guide/config_params/guc-list.html#statement_mem) server configuration parameter.
 The maximum memory the resource queue can use is the product of `statement_mem` and `ACTIVE_STATEMENTS`.
--   When a `MEMORY_LIMIT` is set on a resource queue, the number of queries that the queue can run concurrently is limited by the queue's available memory.
+-   When a `MEMORY_QUOTA` is set on a resource queue, the number of queries that the queue can run concurrently is limited by the queue's available memory.

 A query admitted to the system is allocated an amount of memory and a query plan tree is generated for it.
 Each node of the tree is an operator, such as a sort or hash join.
 Each operator is a separate execution thread and is allocated a fraction of the overall statement memory, at minimum 100KB.
 If the plan has a large number of operators, the minimum memory required for operators can exceed the available memory and the query will be rejected with an insufficient memory error.
 Operators determine if they can complete their tasks in the memory allocated, or if they must spill data to disk, in work files.
 The mechanism that allocates and controls the amount of memory used by each operator is called *memory quota*.